Sasquatch9228/sasquatch9228.github.io/README.md

 I will probably fix this miniature little glitch soon, but not right now.
 Anyways, I hope you guys enjoy navigating through my very own first personal website!

+The website is also currently being hosted on a new domain that I bought: [sasquatch9228.dev](https://sasquatch9228.dev).
+Check it out!

 Copyright 2024 Matthew6229.
 All rights reserved.